NicoleFaye/LED-Reminder/README.md

 LED turns on at specified times with configurable frequency and duration

 ### Offset Mode
-LED turns on automatically after a set time from being turned off
+LED turns on automatically after a set time from being turned off by pressing the button

 ### Fixed Interval Mode
-LED turns on at fixed intervals from device startup
+LED turns on at fixed intervals from device startup, independent of when the button was pressed

 ## Display Modes